Buildooor Research Brief -- May 2026

 3. Quality Is Flowing Down the Ladder Faster Than Most Builders Admit

 The second clock is price compression.
 Users perceive this as a confusing mix of rumors about distillation, mini models, and sudden improvements at lower price points.
-The cleaner reading is that the market is explicitly organized around downward capability flow.
+The market is explicitly organized around downward capability flow.
 OpenAI makes this explicit in documentation: it teaches developers how to use a larger model to produce training data for a smaller model so the smaller model can perform similarly on a specific task.
-That is not rumor.
-It is productized method.
+This is productized method, not rumor.

 Table 3.
 Evidence That Capability Is Moving Downmarket